-Our cleanroom design package includes full working drawings, design calculations, guidelines and product specifications with web links of where to buy the construction materials selected to meet your brief.
+As part of our cleanroom design and build package we provide full working drawings, design calculations, guidelines and product specifications of the materials selected to meet your brief.

-In order for us to quote for your cleanroom design we will need to know a little information to form your brief.
+In order for us to quote for your cleanroom design and build we will need to know a little information to form your brief.

 Cleanroom design specification

 Many industries are required to perform at least one of their processes within a controlled environment.
 The internationally recognised specification system for these spaces is defined by the ISO (The International Organisation of Standards) and it is the first question that needs answering before any cleanroom design can commence.
 Your client, government organisation or regulatory board will refer to this ISO 14644-1:2015 standard when detailing the minimum air cleanliness levels they require of your production, storage or assembly space.